guber25/Chihuahuas_vs_Muffins_CNN/README.md

 To guarantee reproducibility of results, I made available the final model in **.h5** format, feel free to download the file and to load it with Keras.

 I am open to receive any feedback from you, enjoy! 💻

+P.S.
+For some reason, Github does not render the code correctly thus to see it clearly you should download the notebook.